101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 Many people use the terms DWI and DUI interchangeably but they are not the same thing in Texas.
 The main difference between DWI and DUI is the age of the driver.
 In Texas, a motorist who is legally intoxicated – has a BAC of at least .08 – can be charged with DWI.
 A DUI, however, is issued to motorists under the age of 21 who are caught driving with any amount of alcohol or impairing drug in their system.
 A DUI is a Class C misdemeanor, while a DWI is a Class B misdemeanor.

-41. If you are under the age of 21, you can get charged with Driving Under the Influence (DUI)
+41. If you are under age 21 and drive with any amount of alcohol in your system, you could be charged with Driving Under the Influence (DUI).

 If you are younger than 21 years of age, it is illegal to drive with any detectable alcohol in your system.
 The consequences of a DUI could include a $500 fine, a 60-day license suspension, 20 to 40 hours of community service and mandatory alcohol awareness classes, among other things.
 The penalties are harsher for those under 21 who blow a BAC of 0.8 or above and may including a $2000 fine, 3 to 180 days in jail, and up to a year license suspension.
 It’s important to point out that there is a zero-tolerance for underage drinking and driving.
 Any amount of alcohol in the system of a motorist under the age of 21 is grounds for arrest.